audy/lederhosen/readme.md

     lederhosen get_reps --input=clusters.uc --database=taxcollector.fa --output=representatives.fasta

-You can get the representatives from more than one cluster file by piping them:
+You can get the representatives from more than one cluster file using a glob:

-    cat *.uc | lederhosen get_reps --input=/dev/stdin --database=taxcollector.fa --output=representatives.fasta
+    lederhosen get_reps --input=*.uc --database=taxcollector.fa --output=representatives.fasta